skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 ---

 Extraction is done, and I've gotten all of the preamble code working.
 Now to just clean up the figure-making code, and we should be in good shape.

+# 29 Aug 2022

+I'm going for the full extraction now; hopefully things run smoothly.

+While that's running, I'll also work on refining the rest of the code for saving key data files and visualizing the results.